 As companies and their boards work with medical, building management and other experts to initiate reopening, there is no assurance that there will not be infections.
 In spite of all the research being funded, the most remarkable thing about COVID-19 is how little we know about it.
 In addition, how effectively can the company enforce the guidelines and protocols its policies set down?
 Some employees may think that management’s policies for creating a safe work environment are an overreaction and choose to ignore them.
 Enforcement in these instances will prove difficult and needs careful consideration.

-(6) During the lockdown, what have we learned about our organisation and from digital leaders who were more successful in navigating the pandemic?
+(6) During the lockdown, what have we learned about our organization and from digital leaders who were more successful in navigating the pandemic?
 Going forward, which learnings should we inculcate?

-It is amasing how so many organisations have persevered during the crisis through a more innovative, empowering and “get it done” culture.
-New innovations, revenue sources and technologies as well as flatter organisational structures have led to increased connectivity with customers, employees, suppliers and ecosystem partners that may not have existed pre-pandemic.
+It is amazing how so many organizations have persevered during the crisis through a more innovative, empowering and “get it done” culture.
+New innovations, revenue sources and technologies as well as flatter organizational structures have led to increased connectivity with customers, employees, suppliers and ecosystem partners that may not have existed pre-pandemic.
 So, what have we learned, and what takeaways should be incorporated into our company culture and business model going forward?
 Are we embracing change?
 Are we taking appropriate risks to spur disruptive innovation?
 Are we thinking and acting digitally at the core?
-Do the reductions realised in selling, general and administrative expenses during the lockdown warrant a perpetual “haircut” through reduced travel, increased demand for virtual conferences, and revisiting present expansion plans and lease arrangements?
+Do the reductions realized in selling, general and administrative expenses during the lockdown warrant a perpetual “haircut” through reduced travel, increased demand for virtual conferences, and revisiting present expansion plans and lease arrangements?

 Another aspect of learning extends to digital leaders who have prospered during the pandemic relative to digital followers and beginners.
 The pandemic illustrates the importance of going head-to-head with digitally advanced competitors who manage costs through highly automated and easily scalable processes in response to the market.
 Their hyperscalable business models accommodate rapid growth with a lower fixed-cost base and reduced dependency on people.
 With a business built to be run from anywhere, their technology enables a remote workplace and the ability to reach more customers by design in a lockdown or when social distancing.
 So, what parts of our business are or should be hyperscalable, and what parts require a thoughtful revisit in terms of opening digital channels, repositioning within the end consumer’s value chain, evolving product and service delivery in a contactless world, improving customer engagement, reskilling and upskilling employees, and de-risking the supply chain?